What is the Forex market?

 What is Forex? – The basics.

-Market Analyze with Digital Moniter focus on tip of finger.
 Basically, the Forex market is where banks, businesses, governments, investors and traders come to exchange and speculate on currencies.
-The Forex market is also referred to as the ‘Fx market’, ‘Currency market’, ‘Foreign exchange currency market’ or ‘Foreign currency market’, and it is the largest and most liquid market in the world with an average daily turnover that exceeds $4 trillion.
+The Forex market is also referred to as the ‘Fx market’, ‘Currency market’, ‘Foreign exchange currency market’ or ‘Foreign currency market’, and it is the largest and most liquid market in the world with an average daily turnover that exceeds $5 trillion.

 The Fx market is open 24 hours a day, 5 days a week with the most important world trading centers being located in London, New York, Tokyo, Zurich, Frankfurt, Hong Kong, Singapore, Paris, and Sydney.